FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 - Your system learns to "taste" these patterns
 - But it's all felt as intuition, not conscious choice

+The usual interaction is LLL will-manifesting, having tacit PoP and PoU and even Trust network and general predictive capacity learning increase.
+Which causes anyone to earn by playing the game of trying to manifest their will in the real world.

+LLL games then usually use AR to visualize, intuit or create a more interesting or easily understood human-to-human interactive dynamic.

 Blob class learning happens at the gossip level:
 - Blob class #7823: [gossip pattern leading to deep conversations]
 - Blob class #3421: [gossip pattern creating flow states]